lefmylonas/lefmylonas.github.io/_pages/about.md

 <!-- Introduction -->

 <div class="col text-justify p-0">
-  <span class="font-weight-bold">Eleftherios Mylonas</span> received his Diploma degree in 2019 from the <a href="http://www.ece.upatras.gr/" target="_blank">Electrical and Computer Engineering Department</a> of University of Patras.
+  <span class="font-weight-bold">Eleftherios (Lefteris) Mylonas</span> received his Diploma degree in 2019 from the <a href="http://www.ece.upatras.gr/" target="_blank">Electrical and Computer Engineering Department</a> of University of Patras.
 He holds research experience in the area of 5G communications for smart grid and Industry 4.0 applications from participating in Horizon 2020 projects.
 He is currently pursuing a PhD degree at University of Patras.
 His main research topic is Special purpose edge processors for digital twin applications.
 His research interests include Next Generation IoT, Digital twins, Cyber-Physical Systems, Intelligent Edge / AI-enabled Edge Computing.
 </div>

 <!-- News